Lake Norman Information

 Many neighborhoods offer private golf facilities and amenities such as a residents’ club or country club that offers swimming, tennis, and dining facilities.
-These include The Peninsula Club in Cornelius, The Point (NOW TRUMP Lake & Golf Club in Mooresville), River Run Country Club in Davidson, and NorthStone Club in Huntersville.
+These include The Peninsula Club in Cornelius, The Point (NOW TRUMP Lake & Golf Club in Mooresville), River Run Country Club in Davidson, and NorthStone Club and Skybrook in Huntersville.

 Birkdale Golf Club, part of a 600-home master-planned community in Huntersville that includes a residents’ club, is semi-private. ” The Business Journal of Charlotte ranked NorthStone the toughest private course in the area.
 River Run is ranked fourth toughest.
 In all, 10 courses ring the lake.

 Neotraditional neighborhoods, sometimes referred to as “new urban design,” have recently become a trend in the Huntersville/Cornelius area.
 By combining homes, shops, service businesses, and restaurants in a self-contained community linked by sidewalks and open green space, they offer a new twist on the village concept. lake norman information